 While walking through a Barnes & Noble, I came across a book that spoke to me, actually quite loudly.
 As I flipped through the book, my soul whispered, "These are my colors, the colors of my soul."
 I headed straight to the counter with my arms wrapped tightly around this book, and have to date logged countless hours just gazing at the beautiful photographs of Tricia Guild's country cottage in Tuscany.
 That was one of the first times I realized that colors speak.

 When I designed and built my home, I chose sea colors that drift through the entire house, guiding you from a crisp blue, to aqua, to lime green.
 The relaxing colors have earned many compliments over the years.
 But for some reason, I painted the living room off white and I hated it.
 My soul hated it.
-I sat watching tv at night with my arms crossed over my chest.
-Three years later the day came that I called one of the painters and ask her to come.
+I sat watching TV at night with my arms crossed over my chest.
+The day came three years later that I called one of the painters and ask her to come.
 I went to Home Depot, looked at paint charts, picked one without any fuss or indecision (it was Behr Asparagus), and when she worked her magic we were all amazed.
-The white trim popped and the dark furniture popped.
-It was spring in that room and has been everyday since.
-Even if there is snow outside, it's spring inside.
+The white trim popped.
+The dark furniture popped.
+It was Spring in that room and has been everyday since.
+Even if there is snow outside, it's Spring inside.
 I have never for one single moment felt uncomfortable in this room again.

 Take a moment and

 I love what the opening of the book says about what colors mean to us beyond the perceived...

 I want to share with you a chapter from the book, my favorite color ... green.

 Relax and just get lost in the incredible color green ...